vitorprado/dotfiles/README.md

 dotfiles
 ========

-Dotfiles made with :love: by me
+Dotfiles made with :heart: by me

+To install just run `source bootstrap.sh`;

+To add your configurations or extend files, create a file with self extension `{file}.self`.
+Ex: `.gitconfig.self`

+Enjoy